What You Are Building

 Start with the cell body.
 A sealed hermetic enclosure holds two carbon current collectors at opposite interior faces, a bulk volume of dual-domain proton-conducting carbon gel filling the space between them, and a population of metal nanoflakes dispersed through that gel.
 Two external terminals connect to the two collectors.
 There is no internal separator, membrane, or barrier other than the gel itself.

 Bulk-equipotential retention.
-Because the gel is both electronically and ionically conductive, the charged cell settles into an equipotential state: every nanoflake sits at the same electrochemical potential, so no internal gradient exists to drive self-discharge.
+Because the gel is both electronically and ionically conductive, the charged cell settles into an equipotential state: in the described embodiments every nanoflake sits at the same electrochemical potential, so no internal gradient is present to drive self-discharge.
 The disclosure frames this as retention by saturation rather than by insulation.
-There is no defined anode and cathode at rest; the two terminals are electrically equivalent until an external circuit closes.
+In that state there is no defined anode and cathode at rest, and the two terminals are described as electrically equivalent until an external circuit closes.
 Closing that circuit is what creates an asymmetric electron path and a potential gradient, and the cell then discharges only as fast as the external load allows.

 Surface-bond storage chemistry.
 Energy is stored as electron-stabilized metal-hydrogen surface bonds on the nanoflakes.
 During charging, a proton from the gel and an electron from the charging circuit combine at a flake surface (proton-coupled electron transfer) to form atomic hydrogen bonded to a surface metal atom.
 The disclosure distinguishes this from bulk metal-hydride formation, from physisorption, and from intercalation: the hydrogen sits on the surface, held by the bonding electron pair.
 Remove that electron through a load and the bond destabilizes and releases the hydrogen as a proton.
 At idle, the electrons stay put and the bond is stable, which is the disclosure's stated basis for its calendar-life claim.
 Aluminum is the preferred flake metal for cost, low mass, and binding-energy compatibility.